 If you’re looking for an easy cut-out sugar cookies recipe this is a great one to try.
 You only need a handful of ingredients and one bowl to make them.
-They’re delicious plain or you can decorate them with your favorite frosting and other decorations.
+These are delicious plain sugar cookies or you can decorate them with your favorite frosting and other decorations.

 Mostly it’s because my family doesn’t like frosting or anything too overly sweet, but since I like sugar cookies, I figured why not make a batch and just leave them plain?
-I’ve made sugar cookies with sprinkles before, but this time I left them plain and used holiday cookie cutters to cut them out into different shapes.
+I’ve made sugar cookies with sprinkles before, but this time I made plain sugar cookies and used holiday cutters to cut them out into different shapes.

 What I love about these cut-out sugar cookies is that they taste great all on their own – they don’t need a bunch of frosting, but if you want to decorate them you can do that, too.

-- It makes a big batch of cookies, which is great for the holidays if you like to give cookies as gifts.
+This recipe makes a big batch, which is great for the holidays if you like to give cookies as gifts.

 Room Temperature: Cool the sugar cookie fully on baking racks and then store them in an airtight container.
 I think fresh-baked cookies taste best within three to four days if they are at room temperature, but properly stored they will keep well for up to a week.